-The Tandridge District Settlement Hierarchy (2015) and Addendum (2018) review the role and function of the District's settlements, assessing the effectiveness of services and facilities as well as reviewing their general sustainability.
+The Tandridge District Settlement Hierarchy (2015) and Update (2018) review the role and function of the District's settlements, assessing the effectiveness of services and facilities and reviews their general sustainability.

 Tatsfield is defined in the settlement hierarchy as a 'Rural Settlement' and it is recognised that the village has only a basic level of services, local shops and education provision and that the majority of services, facilities (including employment) are accessed outside of the settlement.